hbc/NGS_Data_Analysis_Course/sessionV/lessons/03_peak_calling_spp.md

 The next function will select tags with acceptable alignment quality, based on flags assigned above.
 Moving forward with only informative tags, the chip and input data is now a simple list of tag coordinate vectors (read start position:read end position).

-The next function will scan along the chromosomes calculating local density of regions (can be specified using window.size parameter, default is 200bp), removing or restricting singular positions with extremely high tag count relative to the neighborhood.

 <div style="text-align:center"><img src="../img/read-density2.png" width="300"></div>

 ```